jchr1st/workshop_howto/vbootcamps/setips.rst

 Prep before - Familiarize yourself with Zoom, whiteboarding tools, and dry run with the group of SEs before the event

     - You do not need a special Zoom license.
-If you do not have a Zoom, ask X-bot in slack.
+If you do not have a Zoom, ask X-bot in slack
-    - All supporting SEs should go through the bootcamp’s labs before the event so they know which labs are completed during the event.
+    - All supporting SEs should go through the bootcamp’s labs before the event so they know which labs are completed during the event
-    - Day before, walk through the online guide to ensure everything is working properly.
+    - Day before, walk through the online guide to ensure everything is working properly

 Send personalized emails to attendees - The day before the event send out personalized emails to every attendee with their login information.